 Suzanne Crow EEN

-22 April 2015 Appreciative Email from family regarding our Live In Caregiver
+22 April 2015 Appreciative Email from family regarding our Live In Carer

 The funeral was a fitting celebration of Dad’s life and the number that braved the weather was a testament to what a truly special man Dad was.
 We had a bagpiper as Dad was proud of his Scottish ancestry and it was a lovely tribute that I believe Dad would have loved.
 It also felt like we were in Scotland with the cold wind and rain!

-Mum handled the day so well, [your Caregiver] Eleanor did a wonderful job with Mum, making sure she was comfortable and not too anxious with so many people but also allowing her the space to talk to family and friends throughout the afternoon.
+Mum handled the day so well, [your Live in Carer] Eleanor did a wonderful job with Mum, making sure she was comfortable and not too anxious with so many people, but also allowing her the space to talk to family and friends throughout the afternoon.
 We thanked Eleanor on the day but would appreciate if you could pass this on as well as she made it so much easier for the family to relax and concentrate on celebrating Dad’s life with so many people.

 Signed by Family